keymanapp/keyman/windows/src/desktop/help/troubleshooting/sigma.md

 This is due to a bug with the Microsoft Word "AutoFormat As You Type" Ordinals setting.

-TODO: check with Office 2017?
+This error has been addressed in Office 2017.

 In Microsoft Word 2010: